Home » SSC CGL Syllabus

 SSC CGL Tier 1 Syllabus 2026

-The Tier 1 exam consists of 4 subjects with 25 questions each, totalling 100 questions and 200 marks, to be solved in 60 minutes.
+The Tier 1 exam consists of 4 subjects with 25 questions each, totalling 100 questions and 200 marks, to be solved in 60 minutes with 15-minute sectional timing.
 Each wrong answer deducts 0.5 marks.
-Focus on the easiest subjects first to build momentum — Reasoning and General Awareness are usually the quickest to score in.
+Focus on the easiest subjects first to build momentum.
+The Tier 1 syllabus for Reasoning, Quant, English and General Awareness is discussed below.

 General Intelligence and Reasoning Syllabus